-This policy function checks if the OTP PIN that is about to be set follows the OTP PIN policies ACTION.OTPPINMAXLEN, ACTION.OTPPINMINLEN and ACTION.OTPPINCONTENTS in the SCOPE.USER.
+This policy function checks if the OTP PIN that is about to be set follows the OTP PIN policies AC-TION.OTPPINMAXLEN, ACTION.OTPPINMINLEN and ACTION.OTPPINCONTENTS and token-type-specific PIN policy actions in the SCOPE.USER or SCOPE.ADMIN.
 It is used to decorate the API functions.

-The pin is investigated in the params as pin = params.get("pin")
+The pin is investigated in the params as "otppin" or "pin"